i-like-robots/jQuery-Slideshow/README.markdown

 # jQuery Slideshow
-[jQuery Slideshow][1] is a performant and developer friendly slideshow/carousel plugin with support for touch gestures.
+[jQuery Slideshow][1] is a performant and developer friendly image slideshow and content carousel plugin with support for touch gestures.
 2KB when gzipped.

 ## Dependencies